 Monitoring and Learning from Complaints

+Heads, Directors together with the Deputy CEO will review the complaints register on a quarterly basis.
 Complaints are reviewed annually to identify any trends which may indicate a need to take further action and a report is submitted to the board of trustees summarising the complaints received during the year.

 Any complaints relating to fundraising are reported to the UK Fundraising regulator on an annual basis.